 Over the last few years, coffee houses have been mushrooming in our little towns and cities.
-Coffee is no longer a beverage for the urban classes alone.
+Coffee is no longer a beverage for the urban classes alone, instead it is not considered the most happening places to hangout with your friends.
 In fact it has reached the rural masses considerably, although it still isn’t the most popular drink among them.
-I guess we it’s difficult to take “chai” out of an Indian that easily!
+I guess it’s difficult to take “chai” out of an Indian that easily!

 Caffeine is the most widely consumed psychoactive substance and it is the prime ingredient of coffee.
 However, caffeine alone does not influence our health and the numerous other ingredients in a refreshing cup of coffee, are equally responsible.
 Similarly the type of coffee you consume, whether it is decaf or a double-shot espresso or the flurry Macchiato, also affects your body.

 To begin with, let us see what benefits of coffee have been unearthed through research: